 Visit the Lofoten Islands

-By any criteria, the Lofoten Islands are incredibly beautiful: a rugged Arctic landscape of soaring mountains and deep blue fjords and mountains that rise in kilometre-high peaks.
+By any criteria, the Lofoten Islands are beautiful: a rugged Arctic landscape of deep blue fjords and mountains that rise in kilometre-high peaks.
 It’s all peppered with gorgeous beaches and colourful fishing villages, blessed with fantastic displays of the Northern Lights and summer's Midnight Sun.

 Special offers in Lofoten Islands